nasa/oceandata-notebooks/docs/notebooks/oci/oci_file_structure.md

 1. Right after `L3m` you have a period indicator.
    The value `DAY` means a daily aggregate, `8D` means an 8-day aggregate, `MO` means a monthly aggregate, and `SN(SP|SU|AU|WI)` indicates one of four seasonal aggregates.
-1. Right after `chlor_a` you have a spatial resolution marker, as horizontal cell size at the equator given either in `km` or `deg`.
+1. Right before the `.nc` suffix, you have a spatial resolution marker.
+The value gives the horizontal cell size at the equator either in `km` or `deg`.
 Read `p` as a decimal point.

 Within a specific collection, `earthaccess` can retrieve granules whose name matches a pattern given in the `granule_name` argument.
 Let's use that to narrow our search to values aggregated to a month and 0.1 degree resolutions.